 The amount of energy produced by turbines also depends on the wind speed.
 Therefore, wind energy is not well-suited to be a base load energy source - AKA our main source of power generation.

 However, as energy storage technology continues to become more cost-effective, it could be possible to become more reliant on wind energy.
 For right now though, because of its unreliability, wind turbines have to be used in tandem with other energy sources to meet our electricity demands.

 Wind energy does not cause environmental problems through greenhouse gas emissions, however, turbines can have an impact on wildlife.

 Birds, bats, and other flying creatures have slim chances of surviving when taking a direct hit from a rotating wind turbine blade.
 In fact, studies have estimated that between 140,000 and 500,000 birds die from wind turbines each year.
-As a comparison, collisions with buildings are estimated to kill between 365 and 988 million birds are killed annually from building collisions, and we’re not halting new construction.
+But, an estimated 365 to 988 million birds are killed annually from building collisions, and we’re not halting new construction.

 Carefully planning where wind farms will be built can mitigate how many bird collisions occur.

 Noise is a problem for some people that live in the proximity of wind turbines.
 The generator within the turbine makes a mechanical hum, while the blades create a “whooshing” sound as they move through the air.

 However, the good news is, newer wind turbines generate much less noise than older turbines, and they will likely become even quieter with more technological advancements.

 Wind turbines need to be built high in order to capture enough wind, which makes them a prominent part of any landscape.
 Some people find that large wind turbines are an eyesore, however, this is more of a personal preference.